- Hike in Sarek, Padjelanta and Stora Sjöfallet NPs

-In the company of guides from Saltoluokta Mountain Station in the heart of Lapland, you will visit the national parks of Stora Sjöfallet, Sarek and Padjelanta, all part of the UNESCO World Heritage Site of Laponia.
+During your week of guided hiking, you will pass through the national parks of Stora Sjöfallet, Sarek and Padjelanta, all part of the UNESCO World Heritage Site of Laponia.

-You will be crossing the vast mountain plains of Padjelanta, hiking amidst the high alpine peaks of the legendary, pathless wilderness of Sarek, and learn to know something of the rich cultural heritage of the area through contact with the indigenous Sámi people.
+You will be crossing the vast mountain plains of Padjelanta, hiking amidst the high alpine peaks of the legendary, pathless wilderness of Sarek, and learn something of the rich cultural heritage of the area through contact with the indigenous Sámi people.

-The majesty and beauty of Lapland offer a world class hiking experience, and yet this tour is quite accessible.
+The majesty and beauty of Lapland offers a world class hiking experience, yet this tour is quite accessible.
 Most of the daily legs of the hike are relatively short and moderately challenging.

 The adventure ends at the traditional mountain station of Saltoluokta, famous for its good food and rich in the history and culture of the Swedish mountains!

 You gather at the cabin in Ritsem when the first bus arrives (around 12:00) and you will have lunch together to get to know your companions for the next week and given a presentation of what's to come on your adventure.
 You take a boat that evening over Lake Akkajaure and after a short walk of around 2 km you arrive at your cabins, where you will spend your first night.